szabgab/slides/python/basic2.md

 An empty string uses 49 bytes.

 Then each character takes another byte.
-(Actually this is only true in the case of latin letters, but let's not get ahead of ourselves.)
+(Actually this is only true in the case of Latin letters, but let's not get ahead of ourselves.)
 {/aside}

 * The documentation of the [sys](https://docs.python.org/library/sys.html) module.